aliviohi/next-stack/DOCKER.md

-# Docker Setup for Ezyway Frontend
+# Docker Setup for next-stack Frontend

-This document explains how to run the Ezyway frontend application using Docker.
+This document explains how to run the next-stack frontend application using Docker.

 ## Prerequisites